Steven-Grevera/ENC4265/manual.md

 *Figure 216: Image of where to access the Marathon gamemode.
 Image Taken By: Steven Grevera*

-To unlock Marathon Mode, you must fully complete the story of the game once and in doing so, will unlock this mode.
+To unlock Marathon Mode, you must fully complete the story of the game once, and in doing so, you will unlock this mode.

 In Marathon Mode, you start on the first level at the difficulty of your choice and play from start to finish.
-If you quit mid marathon run on the pause menu, resuming will bring the player back to the start of the corridor they were running when they return.
+If you quit the mid-marathon run on the pause menu, resuming will bring the player back to the start of the corridor they were running when they return.
 This also allows you to change karuta for each individual map for optimal play, as well as coffee effects.
-If a Game over is obtained, the Marathon is considered “over” and you must start all over again.
+If a Game over is obtained, the Marathon is considered “over,” and you must start all over again.

-Souls and items carry over from one corridor into the next, so exploring a corridor for longer periods of time to prepare for a next one, might be a possible play to make.
+Souls and items carry over from one corridor into the next, so exploring a corridor for longer periods of time to prepare for the next one might be a possible play to make.